studioplaynl/ARTWORLD_client/docs_files_md/3-features/done/User-can-change-name.md

 ---

-friends.svelte addFriend also with display_name -> not possible without rewriting the search function, so the search is removed for now
+Friends.svelte addFriend also with display_name -> not possible without rewriting the search function, so the search is removed for now

 ---